 - Social Security cards for all members living in your household.

-To apply for LIHEAP online click here, or call or visit your local Operation: New View CAA office.
+To reduce delays in processing your application please answer ALL questions on the application.
+To apply for LIHEAP online click here.
+To apply in person call or visit your local Operation: New View CAA office.

 Eligibility for LIHEAP program participation is established according to the following federal income guidelines.
 Households must be at or below these guidelines to qualify for the program.